storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 It also listens to another event, called onStory, in the storybook API, which fires when the user selects a story.
 We use that event to clear the previous notes when selecting a story.

+Multiple addons can be loaded, but only a single panel can be shown, the render function will receive an `active` prop, which is true if the addon is shown.
+It is up to you to decide if this mean your component must be unmounted, or just visually hidden.
+This allows you to keep state but unmount expensive renderings.

 ### Register the addon

 Now, finally, we need to register the addon by importing it to the `.storybook/addons.js` file.